fravl/project-birdnest/README.md

 </br>Exposes personal details of drone pilots

 ## Implementation
-This web-application consists of an Angular frontend and a Springboot backend with an H2 in-memory database.
+The app consists of an Angular frontend and a Springboot backend with an H2 in-memory database.
 The backend continuously fetches the newest drone positions and persists the contact details of NDZ violators.
 Then, the backend emits a Server-Sent-Event (SSE) containing a list of violators of the last 10 minutes.
 The frontend listens to the SSE and displays the data in a list.
 With this implementation, the frontend is a passive receiver of data.